-- 2. The Commission is able to accept a significant proportion of the amendments proposed in whole or in substance.
-The amendments fall into three groups. - (a) Six amendments reflect or further clarify the position taken by the Commission in its initial proposal, namely: - the replacement of a type IIIa regulatory committee with an advisory committee [amendment 31] - the deletion of the limit on the Regulation's application (31 December 2004) [amendment 36] - the deletion of Article 9a and the corresponding recital concerning the financial reference amount (€ 250 million for the period 1999-2004) [amendments 8 and 28] - the reference to "administrative and technical assistance benefiting both the Commission and the recipient" famendments 17 and 381
+- 2 The Commission is able to accept 13 of the amendments proposed by Parliament (besides those already included in the Council common position) either in whole or subject to amendments or adjustments a significant proportion of the amendments proposed in whole or in substance.
+The amendments fall into three groups. - (a) Foursix amendments reflect or further clarify the position taken by the Commission in its initial proposal, namely: - the replacement of a type IIIa regulatory committee with an advisory committee [amendment 2431] - the deletion of the limit on the Regulation's application (31 December 2004) [amendment 2936] - the deletion of Article 109a and the corresponding recital 23 concerning the financial reference amount (EUR 260250 million for the period 1999-2004) [amendments 78 and 2128] - the reference to "administrative and technical assistance benefiting both the Commission and the recipient" [amendments 17 and 38]

-The Commission accepts the amendments concerning the period of the Regulation's application, the financial reference amount and administrative and technical assistance in the form proposed.
-However, the amendment concerning the committee procedure is unacceptable in so far as the fourth subparagraph of paragraph 2 and paragraph 2a are concerned:
+The Commission accepts the amendments concerning the period of the Regulation's applicationand the financial reference amountand administrative and technical assistance in the form proposed.
+However, the amendment concerning the committee procedure is unacceptable as it stands in so far as the fourth subparagraph of paragraph 2 and paragraph 2a are concerned: